-Dates are very much rooted in Emirati culture.
-There are 44 million date-palm trees in the UAE, producing a whopping 76,000 tons of dates per year.
+Did you know, there are 44 million date-palm trees in the UAE, producing a whopping 76,000 tons of dates per year?
 Not only that, approximately 190 varieties are grown here.
 These petite yet powerful fruits are a great food with which to break your fast, because despite their high fructose content, they have a low glycaemic index.
 This means that they are slowly digested, absorbed and metabolised by your body so you’re less likely to suffer any blood-sugar spikes.
 There are many more nutritional and health benefits, too.
 Find out more…

 1 Health is wealth